 Doctors Pfeiffer, Hoffer, Walsh and other orthomolecular physicians have, over tens of thousands of histapenic patients, have found these vitamins almost always beneficial, roughly grouped around the following symptoms:

 Vitamin B3 — Critical to brain circulation and metabolism, histamine production, metal metabolism, copper elimination.
 Antioxidant.
 May create a flush.
+Voices and other psychotic symptoms.

 Vitamin C — Counters overstimulation, voices, and paranoia.
 Promotes copper excretion, protects brain tissue from oxidation.